Surgery: India

+Sri Lanka

+In 1982 archaeologists were able to find significant evidence when the ancient land, called 'Alahana Pirivena' situated in Polonnaruwa, with ruins, was excavated.
+In that place ruins of an ancient hospital emerged.
+The hospital building was 147.5 feet in width and 109.2 feet in length.
+The instruments which were used for complex surgeries were there among the things discovered from the place, including forceps, scissors, probes, lancets, and scalpels.
+The instruments discovered may be dated to 11th century AD.

 Ancient and Medieval Greece

 In ancient Greece, temples dedicated to the healer-god Asclepius, known as Asclepieia (Ασκληπιεία, sing.
 Asclepieion Ασκληπιείον), functioned as centers of medical advice, prognosis, and healing.
 In the Asclepieion of Epidaurus, some of the surgical cures listed, such as the opening of an abdominal abscess or the removal of traumatic foreign material, are realistic enough to have taken place.
 The Greek Galen was one of the greatest surgeons of the ancient world and performed many audacious operations – including brain and eye surgery – that were not tried again for almost two millennia.
+Hippocrates stated in the oath (c.
+400 BCE) "I will not use the knife, even upon those suffering from stones, but I will leave this to those who are trained in this craft."

 Researchers from the Adelphi University discovered in the Paliokastro on Thasos ten skeletal remains, four women and six men, who were buried between the fourth and seventh centuries A.D.
 Their bones illuminated their physical activities, traumas, and even a complex form of brain surgery.
 According to the researchers: "The very serious trauma cases sustained by both males and females had been treated surgically or orthopedically by a very experienced physician/surgeon with great training in trauma care.
 We believe it to have been a military physician".
 The researchers were impressed by the complexity of the brain surgical operation.

 In 1991 at the Polystylon fort in Greece, researchers discovered the head of a Byzantine warrior of the 14th century.
 Analysis of the lower jaw revealed that a surgery has been performed, when the warrior was alive, to the jaw which had been badly fractured and it tied back together until it healed.